Shotbow/fudawiki-files/hanafuda/FAQ.md

 ## 5. I'm tired of Koi-Koi; what else can I do with Hanafuda?
 # Other
 ## 1. I want to make my own deck; how do I go about doing that?
+## 2. Why are they sometimes called "scrolls," and other times "ribbons?"
+Which is correct?